GerryFAN0706/gerryfan0706.github.io/_publications/2025-ieti-power-posing.md

 ---
-title: "The impact of power posing on presentation performance and self-efficacy in higher education: An embodied cognition approach"
+title: "The impact of power posing on presentation performance and self-efficacy in higher education: An embodied cognition approach (SCI 中科院Q4)"
 collection: publications
 category: manuscripts
 permalink: /publication/2025-ieti-power-posing